moderndatacompany/dataos.info/docs/interfaces/workbench.md

 <figcaption align = "center">Pivot and other option</figcaption>

 Pivot option opens up a new pop-up window where you can find all the columns (where at least one row doesn’t have the null value) listed at the top.
+Filters can be applied on each attribute visible in the list.

 ![You can also apply filters on each attribute visible in the list. ](workbench/apply_filters.png)
 <figcaption align = "center">Applying filters </figcaption>